 3. Application overview

-Once your application name is validated, you can see it by navigating to Overview from the left pane menu.
+Once your application name is validated, you can see it by navigating to Overview from the left panel menu.

-By clicking on the app name, you enter the Application overview page.
+By clicking on the app name, you will enter the Application overview page.

-What we are interested in doing right now is "Start your submission".
+What we are interested in doing right now is going to "Start your submission".

 When you press the "Start your submission", a submission page is generated.
 Here are some subsections that you need to go through before you can actually hit the "Submit to the Store" button.